keriganmarketing/mothership/README.md

         (new Builder('ecar'))->rebuild();
         ```

-    This method will run all the necessary functions to build a fresh set of data.
+    The `rebuild()` method will run all the necessary functions to build a fresh set of data in the database.